umair261/umair261/README.md

 In those situations, I trace the request from the application through the API and database to find the actual failure instead of replacing the whole integration.

----

 ## 🎓 LMS & Course Management Systems

-I've worked extensively on **Laravel-based LMS and course management functionality**, including existing systems with complex instructor, student and administration workflows.
+I've worked extensively on **Laravel based LMS and course management functionality**, including existing systems with complex instructor, student and administration workflows.

 Features I've developed or maintained include:

-- Multi-step course creation
+* Multi step course creation
-- Save-as-draft and publishing workflows
+* Save as draft and publishing workflows
-- Course curriculum management
+* Course curriculum management
-- Modules and sections
+* Modules and sections
-- Lectures and learning content
+* Lectures and learning content
-- Single and multiple-choice quizzes
+* Single and multiple choice quizzes
-- Assignments
+* Assignments
-- Question management
+* Question management
-- Gradebooks
+* Gradebooks
-- Grading workflows
+* Grading workflows
-- Announcements
+* Announcements
-- Course discussions
+* Course discussions
-- Instructor/course assignments
+* Instructor and course assignments
-- Student enrollment workflows
+* Student enrollment workflows
-- Role and permission management
+* Role and permission management
-- File and media uploads
+* File and media uploads

 This type of development often involves working inside a large existing Laravel codebase.

-Before making changes, I trace the existing controllers, routes, database relationships, Blade/JavaScript logic and session workflows so that new functionality fits into the current application rather than creating a second implementation alongside it.
+Before making changes, I trace the existing controllers, routes, database relationships, Blade/JavaScript logic and session workflows so that new functionality fits into the current application rather than creating another implementation alongside it.

----

 ## 🏢 CRM, ERP & Internal Business Systems